School Dates 2022: March 2-7, April 1-6, May 4-8, June 1-5, October 12-16, November 2-6

 Fly Fishing Guide School Itinerary

-In addition to water reading skills, casting diagnostics, boating skills, tactics, fly tying, angling techniques, rigging, you will also be certified during the week with CPR and First Aid.
-Having this certificate from an American Red Cross instructor will be a bonus because it fulfills a majority of outfitter requirements.
+In addition to water reading skills, casting diagnostics, boating skills, tactics, fly tying, angling techniques, and rigging, you will also be exposed to CPR and First Aid.
+Having an American Red Cross certification as an instructor fulfills a majority of outfitter requirements.
 Another bonus of group camaraderie is based on actual presentations and fishing time on the river for digesting and applying what you have learned.

 The biggest asset you will come away with is the skills necessary to launch your career working in the wilderness, hence sharing your knowledge instructing others about this magical sport.
 The highlight of the class revolves around cracking the code on each and every visit to the stream, hence the mystery revealed!
 This revolves around the triad of strategies, tactics, and mechanics (casting and line control).
 This triad is emphasized heavily throughout the week and holds the key to solving all species of fish you may pursue.